Volkswagen Arteon Shooting Brake estate review

 The Arteon Shooting Brake offers some extra room compared with the hatchback, thanks to an elongated roof that doesn't slope as quickly.
 Even tall passengers should have plenty of headroom and space for their legs in the back, making it a comfortable car for all passengers.

-Boot space behind the rear seats also increases, coming in at 590 litres.
+Boot space behind the rear seats also increases, coming in at 590 litres, even for the hot R version.
 That's more than the BMW 3 Series Touring, Audi A4 Avant and Mercedes C-Class Estate can offer, and it's conveniently accessed via a powered tailgate that can recognise a waving foot under the bumper.
 Levers just inside the boot can be used to fold down the split-folding rear seats, so you don't have to run around to the back doors.
 It also expands luggage capacity to just over 1,600 litres.

 Towing capacity is an impressive 1,600kg to 2,200kg for a braked trailer, making the VW ideal for hauling a caravan or trailer.